-The following is a summary of certain material terms of the Option Plan.
+The following is a summary of certain material terms of the Company's stock option plan (the "Option Plan").
 All outstanding stock options of the Company ("Options") under the Option Plan will be governed by the terms set forth therein.

-The Option Plan is administered by the Board.
+The Option Plan is administered by the Company's Board.
 Pursuant to the Option Plan, the Company may issue a rolling number of Options equal to 10% of the issued and outstanding Common Shares from time to time.
-The aggregate number of Options outstanding may not exceed 10% of the issued and outstanding common shares of the Company from time to time.
+The aggregate number of Options outstanding may not exceed 10% of the issued and outstanding Common Shares of the Company from time to time.

-As at the date hereof, there were 11,167,522 Common Shares issuable for Options outstanding, representing approximately 7.40% of the Common Shares outstanding.
+As of the Record Date, there were 13,545,000 Common Shares issuable for Options outstanding, representing approximately 8.27% of the Common Shares outstanding.

-The Option Plan will be used to provide Options which are awarded based on the recommendations of the Board, taking into account the level of responsibility of the executive as well as his or her past impact on or contribution to, and/or his or her ability in the future to have an impact on or to contribute to the longer-term operating performance of the Company.
-In determining the number of Options to be granted to the Company's eligible participants, the Board takes into account the number of Options, if any, previously granted to each eligible participant and the exercise price of any outstanding Options to ensure that such grants are in accordance with the policies of the Toronto Stock Exchange ("TSX") and to closely align the interests of the eligible participants with the interests of shareholders.
+The Option Plan will be used to provide Options which are awarded based on the recommendations of the Board, taking into account the level of responsibility of the executive as well as his or her past impact on or contribution to, and/or his or her ability in the future to have an impact on or to contribute to the longer- term operating performance of the Company.
+In determining the number of Options to be granted to the Company's eligible participants, the Board takes into account the number of Options, if any, previously granted to each eligible participant and the exercise price of any outstanding Options to ensure that such grants are in accordance with the policies of the Toronto Stock Exchange ("TSX") and to closely align the interests of the eligible participants with the interests of Shareholders.
 The Board determines the exercise price and vesting provisions of all Option grants at the time the Option is granted.